 Case 2 : System Design with Cache Memory

-Here the CPU at first checks whether the desired data is present in the Cache Memory or not i.e. whether there is a “hit” in cache or “miss” in cache.
-Suppose there are 3 miss in Cache Memory then the Main Memory will be accessed only 3 times .
-We can see that here the miss penalty is reduced because the Main Memory is accessed lesser number of times than that in the previous case.
+Here the CPU at first checks whether the desired data is present in the Cache Memory or not i.e. whether there is a “hit” in cache or “miss” in the cache.
+Suppose there is 3 miss in Cache Memory then the Main Memory will be accessed only 3 times.
+We can see that here the miss penalty is reduced because the Main Memory is accessed a lesser number of times than that in the previous case.

 Case 3 : System Design with Multilevel Cache Memory

 Here the Cache performance is optimized further by introducing multilevel Caches.
-As shown in the above figure, we are considering 2 level Cache Design .
-Suppose there are 3 miss in the L1 Cache Memory and out of these 3 misses there are 2 miss in the L2 Cache Memory then the Main Memory will be accessed only 2 times .
+As shown in the above figure, we are considering 2 level Cache Design.
+Suppose there is 3 miss in the L1 Cache Memory and out of these 3 misses there is 2 miss in the L2 Cache Memory then the Main Memory will be accessed only 2 times.
 It is clear that here the Miss Penalty is reduced considerably than that in the previous case thereby improving the Performance of Cache Memory.